Fill your College Details

 1. Singly or Doubly Header Linked List

-A linked list is a linear data structure where elements (called nodes) are stored in memory in such a way that each node contains data and a reference (or link) to the next node in the sequence.
+Each node in a linked list, which is a linear data structure, has both data and a reference (or link) to the node after it in the sequence.
+These nodes are kept in memory.
 Linked lists can be classified into singly linked lists and doubly linked lists, based on how the nodes are linked to each other.

 custom img